mdsanima/dotfiles/lib/README.md

 # Libraries

 Below is documentation for the libraries included in this project, which you can utilize in your own projects.
-The installation script is still work in progress.
+The installation script for this dotfiles is still work in progress.

 <details>
 <summary><strong>Table of Contents</strong> (click to expand)</summary>